embeddedgo/embeddedgo.github.io/_posts/2020-06-21-playing_with_go_schedulers_on_a_dual-core_risc-v.md

 But if you want to run a bare metal Go program on multiple cores the thread abstraction is a must, unless you are ready to implement a completely new goroutine scheduler.

 The goroutine scheduler uses operating system threads as workhorses to execute its goroutines.
 The goal is to efficiently run thousands of goroutines using only a few OS threads.
 Threads are considered expensive.
 There is also much cheaper to access shared resources by multiple goroutines that run on the same thread.
-This is further optimized in Go by introducing the concept of a logical processor (called P) that has local cache of the most commonly used resources and can "execute" only one thread at the same time.
+This is further optimized in Go by introducing the concept of a logical processor (called P) that has local cache of the most commonly used resources and can "execute" only one thread at a time.
 At the sane time there can be unlimited number of threads sleeping in the system calls.

 You can set number of logical processors using [GOMAXPROCS](https://golang.org/pkg/runtime) environment variable or [runtime.GOMAXPROCS](https://golang.org/pkg/runtime/#GOMAXPROCS) function.
 The default GOMAXPROCS for [Kendryte K210]({{site.baseurl}}/2020/05/31/bare_metal_programming_risc-v_in_go.html) is 2.